Orangel-18/AnimationLand/README.md

 # AnimationLand
-AnimationLand is a project made while learning CSS animations
+AnimationLand is a project made while learning CSS animations.
+Check it out on https://animationland.netlify.app/